bsssshhhhhhh/vue-typed-virtual-list/README.md

 - `defaultSize` - Placeholder size to use in calculations before an item's actual height has been measured
 - `items` - Array of items to render
+- `padding` - Number of items beyond what is visible in the overflow viewport to render. *(Default: 10)*

 ### Emits